daft-engineers/project/README.md

 Angus plans to make the presentation and have a look at the hardware plan.
 James plans to make the presentation and take a look at a software overview.

+#15/02/2023
+Matthew has been looking at linting and static analysis and integrating them with cmake.
+He will finish that off and maybe start writing code.
+Mark has started working with googletest, started writing the filter class and started work on the logo. mark will continue with those, prioritising the unit tests.
+Angus will start working on the CI.
+James has had a look at doxygen, linting and testing framework and sourced the codec zero hardware and will try to finish doxygen and startloooking at the audio driver.